fstab50/stslib/README.md

 #### Auto-Refresh of Credentials

-* **stsAval** will automatically generate new temporary credentials once per hour, prior to expiration (process below)
+* **stslib** will automatically generate new temporary credentials once per hour, prior to expiration (process below)

 ```python